georgeslabreche/opssat-orbitai/Mochi/README.md

 As a pre-requisite, make sure that `src/OrbitAI_Mochi.cpp` is compiled with the `LOG_TIMES` define set to 0.
 This validation procedure is to check that the models save and load as expected.
 First, train and infer data without loading the the saved model files:
 1. Start the Online ML server: `./OrbitAI_Mochi`
 2. Delete any previously saved models and log files followed by training and infering test data: `eval 'echo "reset"; sleep 1; input="test_data/camera_train_and_infer_small.txt"; while IFS= read -r line; do sleep 0.02; echo "${line/+/''} $(date +%s%3N)"; done < "$input";' | telnet localhost 9999`
-3. Rename the `logs/training.csv` file to `logs/training1.csv` so the logged trianing data is not lost the next time that the `reset` command is invoked.
+3. Rename the `logs/training.csv` file to `logs/training1.csv` so the logged trianing data is not lost the next time that the `reset` command is invoked: `mv logs/training.csv logs/training1.csv`
-4. Rename the `logs/inference.csv` file to `logs/inference1.csv` so the logged inference results are not lost the next time that the `reset` command is invoked.
+4. Rename the `logs/inference.csv` file to `logs/inference1.csv` so the logged inference results are not lost the next time that the `reset` command is invoked: `mv logs/inference.csv logs/inference1.csv`

 Retrain the models from scratch but this time skip the inference:
 5. Start the Online ML server: `./OrbitAI_Mochi`